sowrabh-adiga/cybersec/README.md

 The `unlock` function below simulates an online form that takes the key and checks element by element for a match.
 The password check fails when one of the elements doesn't match with password.
 Why it's vulnerable: The time it takes to execute this function is directly proportional to the number of correct leading characters in the key.

-Initally, I have assumed that there is no limit for how many password checks can be done.
+I have assumed that there is no limit for how many password checks can be done for the  500,000 trials.

 A time diffrence between each combination is being implemented by `time` python library:
 ```python